 Note: To change the order in which the server scans devices and PCI-X slots, start the Configuration/Setup Utility program and select Start Options from the main menu.
-See "Using the Configuration/Setup Utility program" on page 56 for details about using the Configuration/Setup Utility program.
+See "Using the Configuration/Setup Utility program" on page 58 for details about using the Configuration/Setup Utility program.

 - You do not have to turn off the server to install a hot-plug adapter in any of the PCI-X slots.
-However, you must turn off the server when performing any steps that involve installing or removing cables. - An optional ServeRAID-8i adapter can be installed only in its dedicated connector on the PCI-X board.
+However, you must turn off the server when performing any steps that involve installing or removing cables. - The optional Integrated xSeries Adapter (IXA) can be installed only in slot 2.
+You must move jumpers J35 and J40 on the IXA.
+For details about installing the IXA, see the documentation that comes with the adapter. - An optional ServeRAID-8i adapter can be installed only in its dedicated connector on the PCI-X board.
 See the following illustration for the location of the connector on the PCI-X board.
 The ServeRAID-8i adapter is not cabled to the server and no rerouting of the SAS cables is required.